 The British surf landscape was a pretty different place in 2006.
-It was the year this fine website launched (promising content updated monthly) and although mags still reigned supreme, the internet was on it’s way towards surf-media dominance.
+It was the year this fine website launched (promising content updated monthly) and although mags still reigned supreme, the internet was on its way towards surf-media dominance.

-However, Russ Winter’s foray into the top ranks of international surfing was still fresh in the collective memory and the industry was starting to look towards the future for it’s next international hopeful.
+However, Russ Winter’s foray into the top ranks of international surfing was still fresh in the collective memory and the industry was starting to look towards the future for its next international hopeful.
 Accordingly, for a piece in issue 159, Wavelength tracked down a few big industry players of the day who were willing to make some predictions.
 Today we’ll take a look back at those predictions, access their accuracy and ask where those mentioned ended up.

-First up with his call was Barrie Hall, who was the BSA’s (Surfing GB’s predecessor) national coaching director at the time.
+First up with his call was Barrie Hall, who was the BSA (Surfing GB’s predecessor) national coaching director at the time.
 He picked out Tom Butler and Jayce Robinson from the U18’s category as the ones to watch, two names which, 10 years on, have pretty much nailed household status in British surfing.

-Whilst neither went on to garner much QS success, both the boys still surf for a living, with Butler diverting his attention away from the QS grind towards chasing some of the worlds biggest and nastiest waves, earning himself a WSL big wave awards nomination for best barrel this year.
+Whilst neither went on to garner much QS success, both the boys still surf for a living, with Butler diverting his attention away from the QS grind towards chasing some of the world’s biggest and nastiest waves, earning himself a WSL big wave awards nomination for best barrel this year.

-Jayce surfed a total of 13 QS events in the years between 2008 and 2011, whilst the British surf industry was suffering its big economic slump, with an 7th in France making up his best result.
+Jayce surfed a total of 13 QS events in the years between 2008 and 2011, whilst the British surf industry was suffering its big economic slump, with a 7th in France making up his best result.
 He has however been at the top level of competitive surfing in Britain for many years and has managed to travel the world as a free surfer.

 Next up were Barrie’s U16 predictions, which came in the way of Lewis Clinton and Toby Donachie.
 For a while both the boys looked good for a QS career with each doing pretty well on the Pro Juniors.
 However they too were entering the big leagues just as the economic slump hit the surf industry and Lewis says he had neither the hunger nor the financial backing necessary to transition onto the world tour.
 Instead he decided to become a shaper, eventually starting his own board building and repairs outfit (called LC surfboards) which he continues to run.

 Toby too never made the jump from the juniors onto the QS, and also moved on to shaping full time for Fluidjuice, as well as continuing to pump out edits featuring both aerial surfing and barrel riding that rival the best in the country.
-He has just recently moved to Bristol to pursue more full time work, but still comes home to surf every weekend.
+He has just recently moved to Bristol to pursue more full-time work, but still comes home to surf every weekend.